rixx/ramble/ideas.md

 # Good topics

 - [ ] Compare yourself to others
+- [ ] We run on agreements, contracts, and mandates
 - [ ] Hero culture vs Granny Weatherwax
 - [ ] Read books you disagree with
 - [ ] Live with yourself, you'll have to sooner or later